formfcw/directus-extension-flexible-editor/README.md

 ## Features

-:rocket: **Composable Blocks**: Compose blocks as you would with the built-in builder interface and insert these referenced items directly into Flexible Editor as a “Relation Block”.
+:rocket: **Composable Blocks**: Compose blocks as you would with the built-in builder interface and insert these referenced items directly into Flexible Editor as a "Relation Block".

 <details><summary>Show example</summary>